From Stonewall to today: 50+ years of modern LGBTQ+ history

 2021: Switzerland and Japan make strides toward marriage equality

 In September 2021, a two-thirds majority in Switzerland voted to legalize gay marriage in a referendum vote.
 This referendum also extended family rights for same-gender couples, allowing them to adopt children and permitting couples of two women to have children through sperm donation.
-The new ruling will be enforced in July 2022.
 Switzerland is one of the last Western European countries to legalize same-sex marriage.

-In Japan, the country inched closer to marriage equality in a ruling which claimed to bar same-sex marriage was unconstitutional.
+In Japan, the country inched closer to marriage equality in a ruling that claimed barring same-sex marriage was unconstitutional.
 Gay marriage is not yet legal in Japan, but this ruling will likely set a precedent for future legislation.

 2022: Hundreds of anti-LGBTQ+ bills introduced in US states